Outstanding schools, Ofsted and mastery

 “Pupils’ work in books shows that progress in mathematics is at least good, with many examples of pupils making outstanding progress.
 This is as a result of teachers’ high expectations and the excellent teaching of mathematical problem-solving and reasoning across the school.
 Pupils have very secure basic mathematical skills.”

-If you are interested in following in Windhill21’s footsteps, contact your local Maths Hub to find out more about how to become a Mastery Specialist.
-The NCETM and Maths Hubs offer training for teachers wanting to become Mastery Specialists.
+If you are interested in following in Windhill21’s footsteps, contact your local Maths Hub to find out more.
 If your school wants to introduce mastery, CPD is available through local Work Groups.

 Copley Primary, Halifax